-Cyn and husband Brent live on his family farm at the peak of Thunder Ridge along with a feral cat and other woodland creatures who come round to visit.
-They have two adult children and seven grandchildren with two more on the way.
+Taylor lives in Knoxville Tennessee in the foothills of the Great Smoky Mountains.
+She and husband Brent have carved out their dream home on his family farm at the peak of Copper Ridge, along with a feral cat and other woodland creatures who come round to visit.
+The couple has two married adult children and nine grandchildren.

-Cyn also gets some of the best inspiration for her books when she accompanies Brent on fly-fishing excursions to the Smokies and local tailwaters.
+The author says she also gets some of the best inspiration and ideas for storylines and characters when she accompanies Brent, an accomplished angler, on fly-fishing excursions to the Smokies and local tailwaters.
+He fishes, she writes, life is good.

 In Cyn's own words to put it simply, I have always loved to read and later, to write.